jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 of Creative Commons.
-While there are many different flavors of CC licenses and nearly in- finite ways to be Made with Creative Com- mons , the basic value system is rooted in a fundamental belief that knowledge and cre- ativity are building blocks of our culture rather than just commodities from which to extract
+While there are many different flavors of CC licenses and nearly in- finite ways to be Made with Creative Com- mons, the basic value system is rooted in a fundamental belief that knowledge and cre- ativity are building blocks of our culture rather than just commodities from which to extract